xp44mm/Notebook/F#/Chapter 15 Files, Directories, and Streams/The FileSystemWatcher Type(fs).md

 The `NotifyFilter` property is a bit-coded value that specifies which kind of modifications are announced by means of the component's `Changed` event.
-This property can be a combination of one or more `NotifyFilters` enumerated values: `Attributes`, `CreationTime`, `DirectoryName`, `FileName`, `LastAccess`, `LastWrite`, `Security`, and `Size`.
+This property can be a combination of one or more `NotifyFilters` enumerated values: Attributes, `CreationTime`, `DirectoryName`, `FileName`, `LastAccess`, `LastWrite`, `Security`, and `Size`.
 The initial value of this property is `LastWrite` or `FileName` or `DirectoryName`, so by default you don't get notifications when an attribute is changed.

 Here's an example of how you can set up a `FileSystemWatcher` component to watch for events in the C:\Windows directory and its subdirectories: